Manage OLE in Presentations Using Python

 # Print the full path to the linked file.

-print("OLE object frame is linked to: " + ole_frame.link_path_long)
+print("OLE object frame is linked to:", ole_frame.link_path_long)

-# Print the relative path to the linked file if present.
+# Print the relative path to the linked file, if present.

 if ole_frame.link_path_relative:

-print("OLE object frame relative path: " + ole_frame.link_path_relative)
+print("OLE object frame relative path:", ole_frame.link_path_relative)

-Changing OLE Object Data
+Change OLE Object Data

-In the example below, an OLE object frame (an Excel chart object embedded in a slide) is accessed, and its file data is modified to update the chart data.
+In the example below, an OLE object frame (an embedded Excel chart) is accessed and its file data is modified to update the chart.
+The sample uses a previously created PPTX that contains a single shape on the first slide.

 import io